ralfyang/Zinst/README.md

 ## Package information
 PACKAGENAME = vipctl
 VERSION = 1.0.5
-AUTHORIZED = ralf.yang@gsshop.com
+AUTHORIZED = ralf.yang@ralfyang.com
-DESCRIPTION = 'Create the loopback and network startup for the vip grouping - update for status page' CUSTODIAN = gsshop-eit-team
+DESCRIPTION = 'Create the loopback and network startup for the vip grouping - update for status page' CUSTODIAN = ralfyang-eit-team

 #Global setting of the files
 OWNER = root